Dilmurat Mawlanyaz

-Dilmurat Mawlanyaz (迪力穆拉提·毛拉尼牙孜 (Dílìmùlātí Máolāníyázī); born 8 April 1998) is a Chinese footballer, currently playing as a defender for Henan Songshan Longmen.
+Dilmurat Mawlanyaz (迪力穆拉提·毛拉尼牙孜 (Dílìmùlātí Máolāníyázī); born 8 April 1998) is a Chinese footballer, currently playing as a right-back for Yunnan Yukun.

 Club career

-Dilmurat Mawlanyaz would start his senior career at second tier football club Xinjiang Tianshan Leopard in the 2017 league campaign where he would make his debut in a league game on 24 September 2017 against Meizhou Hakka F.C. in a 3-1 defeat.
+Dilmurat Mawlanyaz would start his senior career at second tier football club Xinjiang Tianshan Leopard in the 2017 league campaign, where he would make his debut in a league game on 24 September 2017 against Meizhou Hakka F.C. in a 3-1 defeat.
 In the following season he would go on to establish himself as an integral member of the team and played in every league game of the campaign.
 On 21 February 2019 he signed for top tier club Chongqing Dangdai Lifan.
+He would make his debut in a league game on 2 March 2019 against Guangzhou R&F in a 2-2 draw.
+After the game he would go on to establish himself as an integral member of the team and go on to score his first goal for the club on 11 May 2019, in a league game against Beijing Renhe in a 2-0 victory.

+On 1 January 2021, Dilmurat signed for fellow top tier club Henan Songshan Longmen (later renamed as simply Henan) before the start of the 2021 Chinese Super League campaign.
+He would make his debut in a league game on 24 April 2021 against Shenzhen in a 2-1 defeat.
+After the game he would go on to establish himself as a regular member of the team and go on to score his first goal for the club on 13 October 2021, in a Chinese FA Cup game against Meixian Qiuxiang in a 5-1 victory.